OctoPrint/OctoPrint/docs/bundledplugins/announcements.rst

 Announcement Plugin
 ===================

+.. versionadded:: 1.2.11

-The OctoPrint Announcement Plugin comes bundled with OctoPrint (starting with 1.2.11).
+The OctoPrint Announcement Plugin comes bundled with OctoPrint.

 It displays announcements fetched from OctoPrint's websites, such as important updates, release announcements, new plugins and similar.
 Through some manual configuration via ``config.yaml`` it also allows adding additional channels